Why we need to End The Trend

 Our research highlights an alarming attitude to suntanning: most 18-30 year olds ‘desire a suntan’, and ‘almost 9 in 10 intentionally, or unintentionally suntan.’

 The End The Trend campaign addresses not only our unhelpful attitudes to suntanning, but the powerful forces driving them, such as brands, influencers and cultural norms.
 The result?
-We hope more and more Australians are sun safe, reject suntanning and embrace their natural skin tone.
+We hope more and more Australians are sun safe, reject suntanning and embrace and protect their natural skin.

 Pro-suntanning culture is something most of us have grown up with and never questioned - but with two in three of us getting skin cancer in our lifetime, it’s time to end the trend."